 Endpoints may use non-standard DH group parameters.
 Using OID "DHdummy" should indicate such non-standard DH groups.
 It is left to the decision of the callee whether to accept such DH groups.

 NOTE 2 – The choice of the DH group does not eliminate the need to negotiate the actual media encryption algorithm.
-This shall be accomplished with the H.245 Terminal capability negotiation procedure.
+This is accomplished with the H.245 Terminal capability negotiation procedure.